uxmohamed/cadie-legecy/README.md

    - Select the `extension/dist` directory

 3. **Authorize the extension**
-   - Click the Caddy extension icon
+   - Click the Cadie extension icon
    - Follow the authorization flow
    - Your extension is ready to use!